 Allowable expenses will include loan/mortgage interest, insurance, managing agent fees, repairs and maintenance, services, administrative costs, travel (to the property solely for the purpose of the property business) and any other revenue expenses in connection with the property.
 From 6th April 2017 relief for loan interest on residential properties will be restricted so that by 6th April 2020, interest will be relieved at 20% of the amount paid.

 The cost of moveable fittings and furnishings is restricted to the cost of replacement items only from 6th April 2016.
 You cannot claim the cost of a new item which is not replacing a previous item at the property.

 If you have a letting agent, they may incur other costs on your behalf which will normally be allowable.

 Whilst profits are added to a taxpayer's taxable income, losses cannot normally be set off against income from other sources.
 Losses are carried forward to offset against future rental profits, with some minor restrictions.

 If you have received untaxed income and it produces a tax liability, you are obliged to inform HM Revenue and Customs by 5th October following 5th April of the relevant tax year.
-The Self Assessment Income Tax Return must include the UK Property page or the Foreign page as appropriate.
+If you are employed, the gross income is less than £10,000 and the profit is less than £2,500, you can deal with HMRC on an informal basis and have the liability collected through your pay.
+Otherwise, a Self Assessment Income Tax Return is required and must include the UK Property page or the Foreign page as appropriate.